hillaryychan/COMP3141/notes/03_PBT-Lazy-Eval.md

 ## Free Properties

-Haskell already ensures certain properties automatically with its language desing and type system
+Haskell already ensures certain properties automatically with its language design and type system

 1. Memory is accessed where and when it is safe and permitted to be accessed (**memory safety**)
 2. Values of a certain static type will actually have that type at run time
-3. Programs that are well-typed will not leaded to undefined behaviour (**type safety**)
+3. Programs that are well-typed will not lead to undefined behaviour (**type safety**)
 i.e if a function of type `Int -> Int`, when given an `Int` it can only return an `Int`
 4. All functions are **pure**: Programs won't have side effects not declared in the type (**purely functional programming**)